DmxLarchey/Hilbert-Basis-Theorem/README.md

 # Hilbert Basis Theorem constructivelly in Rocq (artifact)

-The repository contains an artifact for the draft paper [_Bar Inductive Predicates for Constructive Algebra in Rocq_](https://members.loria.fr/DLarchey/files/papers/HBT_2025.pdf) by Dominique Larchey-Wendling (submitted Sept.
-2025).
+The repository contains an artifact for the paper [_Bar Inductive Predicates for Constructive Algebra in Rocq_](https://members.loria.fr/DLarchey/files/papers/cpp2026_preprint.pdf) by Dominique Larchey-Wendling, to be presented at [CPP 2026](https://popl26.sigplan.org/home/CPP-2026).
 It contains the following the main results:

 - a characterization of _(Bar) Noetherian rings_ using `bar` inductive predicates;
 - constructive proof of Hilbert's Basis Theorem (HBT) partly following the outline given in _Coquand & Persson 98_ (see refs below);